tholman/what-have-you-made-today/readme.md

 Chrome extension written with `VUE` to replace the default home page, complete with a customizable speed dial.

 ### What & Why?
-Looking for a change or something new, this extension for Chrome and FireFox gives a fresh look, with a little motivating text and a clean simple speed dial.
+Looking for a change or something new, this extension for Chrome and FireFox gives a fresh look, with a little motivating text and a clean customizable speed dial.

 ![What have you made today extension in action](http://i.imgur.com/YgKI4jgr.png)